Basketball Rules for Beginners: Common Offensive Violations

 - In certain circumstances, an offensive foul can also be called even if the defender is moving and does not have their feet set.
 This is usually the case if the offense created the contact and never got their shoulders past the defensive player.

 When the offense uses their non-dribbling hand to push away the defender, this is also an offensive foul.
 When the offense wraps an off hand or arm around a defender while trying to spin around the defender, this is called "hooking."
 This is also an offensive foul.
 Most of the time, any contact that involves touching a defender with two hands is considered an offensive foul.
 The last type of offensive foul occurs during screens.

 Screens are used by offensive players who are trying to block or "screen" a defender from getting to another offensive player.
 The person that sets the screen acts as a human barrier between the defender and another offensive player.
 The objective is to slow or obstruct the defender from reaching that other offensive player.

-The common sense way of understanding the rule is to remember that if you are setting a screen for your teammate you must be still as if you were an object that your teammate was using to run around in order to avoid the defender.
-If you act as a moving barrier then you are setting an illegal screen and will be called for an offensive foul.
-If you are holding the ball you may not turn your shoulder in order to hand the ball of to a teammate and set a screen at the same time.
+The common-sense way of understanding the rule is to remember that if you are setting a screen for your teammate, you must be still as if you were an object that your teammate was using to run around in order to avoid the defender.
+If you act as a moving barrier, then you are setting an illegal screen and will be called for an offensive foul.
+If you are holding the ball, you may not turn your shoulder in order to hand the ball off to a teammate and set a screen at the same time.
 That is also considered an illegal screen.

 Charge or Blocking Foul?